jacksalici/smart-bus-stop/README.md

 ### Bus Client 🚍

 Each bus is tracked with a GPS sensor.
 For the demo, we created a smartphone app [[code]](bus-tracker-client) that sends the location and that allows the user to set the number of busy seats and the next stop.

+## 📺 Presentations

+During the final presentation, we were asked to present a [commercial/marketing-oriented presentation](presentation-commercial.pdf) and a more [technical one](presentation-technical.pdf).
+Both are written in Italian.

 ## 💡 Acknowledgement
 - [Smart Bus Stops as Interconnected Public Spaces for Increasing Social Inclusiveness and Quality of Life of Elder Users](https://www.mdpi.com/2624-6511/3/2/23)